KXRZ

-KXRZ (99.3 FM, "Z99") is a hot adult contemporary/adult top 40 formatted radio station in Alexandria, Minnesota, United States.
+KXRZ (99.3 FM, "Z99") is a hot adult contemporary formatted radio station in Alexandria, Minnesota, United States.
 "Z99" is owned by Leighton Broadcasting which also owns KXRA-FM and KXRA.

 The station airs Westwood One's Hot AC format at all times besides the morning show.
 Every Sunday, Calvary Lutheran Church airs their 8:30am worship service at 10:30am.

 History

 Lakes 99.3 (KSTQ)

 Z99 originally started out as The Lakes 99.3 (KSTQ) owned by Branstock Communications.
 In December 1998, the FCC canceled the license of 3 radio stations: KSTQ Alexandria, KMSR Sauk Centre, and KMGK Glenwood.
-The station was purchased by Paradis Broadcasting in 2000 at which time the call letters were changed to KXRZ.
+The station was purchased by Paradis Broadcasting in 2000, at which time the call letters were changed to KXRZ.